 Shop around and compare loans

-Get pre-approval first
+Get pre-approved first

-Calculate the costs before signing the dotted line
+Calculate costs before signing the dotted line

 - Total loan amount.
 How much money are you borrowing to cover the total cost of the car?